 Interview with Chef Gina of our Discover Provence cooking vacation

 Just over 20 kilometers from Avignon is the charming Provencal town of Carpentras, known for an old fortress and the surrounding fertile plains.
-It’s also home to the wonderful Chef Gina, who leads cooking classes in the historical center of the town in an elegant 18th century hotel particulier.
-Within her home, French doors open into a beautiful garden, where there’s lavender plants and lemon trees that create a beautiful aroma and a wonderful setting for learning the secrets of Provencal cooking.
+It used to be the home of Chef Gina, who led cooking classes in the historical center of the town in an elegant 18th century hotel particulier.
+Within her home, French doors opened into a beautiful garden, where lavender plants and lemon trees created a beautiful aroma and a wonderful setting for learning the secrets of Provencal cooking.

-During her cookery course, Chef Gina teaches students how to fuse the classic with the modern, and she’ll share how she uses all the riches the south of France has to offer.
+During her cookery course, Chef Gina taught students how to fuse the classic with the modern, and shared how to use all the riches the south of France has to offer.
 Although Gina has since retired and sold her hotel particulier, we still enjoy our interview with her, in which she taught us her views on Provencal cuisine.

 What is your first cooking memory?